The Canoe Is the People

 Indigenous Navigation in the Pacific

+Thousands of years ago, when most sailors were still hugging the coast, the island peoples of the Pacific held the knowledge and skills to explore the great ocean paths extending far beyond their homes.
 Modern instruments didn't exist - no compasses, no radio, no radar GLOSSARY radar - a system that uses electromagnetic waves to locate surrounding objects , no GPS GLOSSARY Global Positioning System (GPS) - a handheld computer that tells your position by communicating with satellites .
-The Pacific peoples navigated their canoes with their own sophisticated GLOSSARY sophisticated - highly developed techniques, using the seas, skies, and sea life.
+The Pacific peoples found their way across the ocean, guided by the wind, waves, stars, and sea life.

 Ancient voyagers did not use metal or fiberglass to make their boats, nor plastics to make rope or dacron for their sailcloth.
 They did not use outboard motors or diesel engines.
 They made sturdy boats from natural materials: rope from plant fibers to lash the canoe together, the leaves of plants to make their sails.
 They used the wind to move across the ocean.
 Their knowledge was built up through generations of experience.
 It was handed down through teaching, stories, and songs.

 An experienced Tongan wayfinder once said, “The compass can go wrong, the stars never.”
 From David Lewis in Bader, H. and McCurdy, P., eds (1999).
 And that is the beauty of Pacific wayfinding.
 Voyage into this website to find out more…